 - Before removing gloves, wash your hands in disinfectant and then in soap and water.
 Then, remove the gloves and thoroughly wash your hands with soap and water, and

-- Shower before greeting family or friends.
+- Remove work clothes and wash separately.
+Shower before greeting family or friends.

 Because many zoonoses have symptoms that mimic the flu, regularly remind your doctor that you work with wildlife and in areas laden with fecal contamination.
 Knowing this will help your doctor consider other possible diseases when examining you.

 Summary Chart of ZOONOTIC DISEASES.
+(List is NOT comprehensive)

 |How people catch diseases||Precautions|